 What is a down payment?

-A down payment is cash used to pay for a portion of the cost of the car.
+A down payment is cash used to pay for a portion of the cost of the new car.
 It comes out of your own funds and reduces the amount of money you owe on the car.
 Consequently, it also reduces the amount of the loan you need to purchase the car.

 Finance companies and banks ask for a down payment to help reduce their risk.
 A down payment serves this purpose in two ways.